 Jack Wolfskin Atmosphere (Men’s)

 These trousers are crafted from RDS-certified 700 fill power down to ensure that they’re made from only ethically sourced materials.
-Plus, the Atmosphere feature a ripstop shell that’s bluesign-approved for eco-friendliness.
+Plus, these pants feature a ripstop shell that’s bluesign-approved for eco-friendliness.

 However, the Atmosphere’s features don’t stop there.
 They also have articulated knees for improved range of motion and added synthetic fill in high-wear areas.
 Furthermore, they come with their own carry bag for easy transport.